 - The Kitchen Manager will respond to your request and schedule a time to discuss your needs.

 - All users must follow food safety and health code requirements.
 The person completing the rental agreement must have a Professional Food Manager or ServSafe Manager Certification unless notified otherwise.

-- All businesses interested in using the kitchen on a regular, recurring basis must have (or be in the process of obtaining, a food establishment permit from Yavapai County.
+- All businesses interested in using the kitchen on a regular, recurring basis must have (or be in the process of obtaining) a food establishment permit from Yavapai County.

-- You must have general/product liability insurance with NoCo Community Kitchen listed as additional insured.
+- All users must have general/product liability insurance with NoCo Community Kitchen listed as additional insured.

-- Understand this is a shared space.
-Leave the kitchen and facility clean and organized.
+- All users must leave the kitchen and facility clean and organized.

-- Bring all ingredients you intend to use.
+- All users must supply the ingredients they intend to use.

 AVAILABILITY AND SCHEDULING

-Kitchen use is scheduled through a shared calendar with the approval of the Kitchen Manager.
 NoCo Community Kitchen reserves the right to restrict access to the kitchen during pre-scheduled programs and for maintenance and cleaning.
 Scheduling kitchen use is done online and approved by the Kitchen Manager.
-You do not need to schedule time on the calendar if you are dropping off ingredients, accepting a delivery, cleaning your storage area, etc.
+You do not need to schedule time on the calendar if you drop off ingredients, accept deliveries, or clean your storage area.

-We’re excited to build relationships with all members of our local food community!
-Rental rates depend on who is using the kitchen.
+Prescott Farmers Market is excited to build relationships with all members of the local food community!
+Rental rates depend on how you will use the kitchen.
 For regular users, the base monthly rate is $320 ($20/hour, 16 hours/month.)
 Additional time is billed at the hourly rate.
 The rental includes an assigned amount of cold and dry storage.
-For those interested in using the kitchen on a shorter term or more irregular basis, the rate will be determined based on your needs.
+For those interested in using the kitchen on a shorter-term or irregular basis, the rate is determined based on your needs.

 INCUBATOR PROGRAM FAQs

 The incubator program costs $200 and is open to anyone interested in taking it.
-For regular kitchen users, participation is included in the administrative fee which is due at the signing of the rental agreement includes participation in the program.
+For regular kitchen users, the administrative fee due at the signing of the rental agreement includes participation in the program.

-The program is offered on a regular basis.
+The program is offered regularly.
 Please register by completing this form.